 Andy Hoffman is the Holcim (US) Professor of Sustainable Enterprise; a position that holds joint appointments at the School for Environment and Sustainability and the Ross School of Business.
 He also also serves as education director of the Graham Sustainability Institute.
 His research focuses on corporate strategies that address environmental and social issues.
 His disciplinary background lies in the areas of organizational behavior, institutional change, negotiations and change management.
 He has published more than 100 articles and eleven books, two of which have been translated into five different languages.
 Prior to academics, he worked for the US Environmental Protection Agency, Metcalf & Eddy, the Amoco Corporation, and T&T Construction and Design, Inc. In 2004, he was a Senior Fellow with the Meridian Institute.

-Professor Hunter is the Henry A. Gleason Collegiate Professor of Ecology and Evolutionary Biology at the University of Michigan.
+Professor Hunter is the Earl E. Werner Distinguished University Professor of Ecology and Evolutionary Biology at the University of Michigan.
 He received his bachelor’s degree in 1984 and his doctorate in 1988, both from the University of Oxford in England.
 After serving as a NATO International Fellow and an NSERC International Fellow, he joined the faculty of the University of Georgia in 1995.
 While at UGA, he served as Professor in the Institute of Ecology and as founding Director of the Center for Biodiversity and Ecosystem Processes.
 He joined the University of Michigan in January 2006.
 His research interests include plant-animal interactions, ecosystem ecology, biodiversity, and population dynamics.
 His research links population processes with ecosystem processes in terrestrial environments and explores the mitigation of global environmental change.
-From 2007 to 2012, he served as the first Director of the Frontiers Master’s Program in Ecology and Evolutionary Biology, which fosters graduate student diversity at the University of Michigan.
-Professor Hunter has published over 120 research articles and written or edited five books.
+Professor Hunter has published over 140 research articles and written or edited six books.
+He is the recipient of both a CAREER Award and an OPUS award from the National Science Foundation, and in 2014 was elected a Fellow of the Ecological Society of America.
+From 2007 to 2012, he served as the first Director of the award-winning Frontiers Master’s Program in Ecology and Evolutionary Biology, which fosters graduate student diversity at the University of Michigan.
 Media coverage of his research includes The BBC, CNN, CBC, The Times, The Business Standard, The LA Times, Science Podcast, Nature World News, The National Geographic, and National Public Radio/Public Radio International.

 Larsen is an associate professor in the Urban and Regional Planning Program (URP) at the University of Michigan.
 She teaches graduate classes in environmental planning, land use planning, and physical planning and design.
 She regularly oversees graduate community-based capstone projects in Detroit neighborhoods.
 Larissa is the Physical Planning and Design Concentration Coordinator for the Master of Urban Planning Program.
 Larissa holds an appointment in the School for Environment and Sustainability.